timtadh/hackthology/hackthology/content/blog/lexmachine-dfa.md

 long piece of text based on an ordered set of regular expressions.
 It does this by proceeding from the start of the string and finding the longest *prefix* of the string that matches at least one pattern.
-It then chooses a matching pattern with the *highest precidence* and outputs the matched text (*lexeme*) and the category the pattern defines (*token type*).
-Solving the lexical analysis problem is possible with a standard regular expression engine is possible but it not efficient.
-The whole piece of text has to be repeatedly scanned for each token to decide on the longest prefix match and highest precedence token type to use.
+It then chooses a matching pattern with the *highest precedence* and outputs the matched text (*lexeme*) and the category the pattern defines (*token type*).
+Solving the lexical analysis problem with a standard regular expression engine is possible but not efficient.
+With a standard regex engine, the whole piece of text has to be repeatedly scanned for each token to decide on the longest prefix match and highest precedence token type to use.

 However, we can use the theory that is used to implement efficient regular expression engines to implement efficient lexical analysis engines.
 The